speakeztech/mlir-tutorial/docs/tutorials/05-defining-dialect.md

 **The criterion:** Parameterize properties that:
 - Affect type compatibility (should `poly<7>` be compatible with `poly<10>`?
 No.)
 - Enable optimization (can compiler generate better code?
-Yes—fixed-size arrays)
+Yes, fixed-size arrays)
 - Express semantic constraints (does this prevent invalid programs?
-Yes—mismatched degrees)
+Yes, mismatched degrees)

 **The cost:** Each parameter increases type system complexity.
 More parameters mean:
 - More storage class code (hashing, equality, construction)